-Seahawks mock draft roundup: Improving defense continues to be seen as top priority for Seattle
+Seahawks mock draft roundup: Improving defense continues to be seen as top priority

 What he said: “I wanted to give the Seahawks a running back just to troll Seahawks Twitter, but the reality is they have to get better at rushing the passer and at stopping the run.
 Adding YGM would do that for them.”

-Comment: As we’ll see, a lot of people thinking Gross-Matos would be a good fit for Seattle.
+Condotta’s comment: As we’ll see, a lot of people are thinking Gross-Matos would be a good fit for Seattle.

 Bucky Brooks, NFL.com